1954 Guatemalan coup d'état: Authoritarian governments and the United Fruit Company

 Following a surge in global coffee demand in the late 19th century, the Guatemalan government made several concessions to plantation owners.
-It passed legislation that dispossessed the communal landholdings of the indigenous population and allowed coffee growers to purchase it.
+It passed legislation that dispossessed the communal landholdings of the Indigenous population and allowed coffee growers to purchase it.
 Manuel Estrada Cabrera, President of Guatemala from 1898 to 1920, was one of several rulers who made large concessions to foreign companies, including the United Fruit Company (UFC).
 Formed in 1899 by the merger of two large U.S. corporations, the new entity owned large tracts of land across Central America, and in Guatemala controlled the railroads, the docks, and the communication systems.
 By 1900 it had become the largest exporter of bananas in the world, and had a monopoly over the Guatemalan banana trade.
 Journalist and writer William Blum describes UFC's role in Guatemala as a "state within a state".
-The U.S. government was also closely involved with the Guatemalan state under Cabrera, frequently dictating financial policies and ensuring that American companies were granted several exclusive rights.
+The U.S. government was closely involved with the Guatemalan state under Cabrera, frequently dictating financial policies and ensuring that American companies were granted several exclusive rights.
 When Cabrera was overthrown in 1920, the U.S. sent an armed force to make certain that the new president remained friendly to it.

 Fearing a popular revolt following the unrest created by the Great Depression, wealthy Guatemalan landowners lent their support to Jorge Ubico, who won an uncontested election in 1931.
 Ubico's regime became one of the most repressive in the region.
 He abolished debt peonage, replacing it with a vagrancy law which stipulated that all landless men of working age needed to perform a minimum of 100 days of forced labor annually.
 He authorized landowners to take any actions they wished against their workers, including executions.
 Ubico was an admirer of European fascist leaders such as Benito Mussolini and Adolf Hitler, but had to ally with the U.S. for geopolitical reasons, and received substantial support from this country throughout his reign.
 A staunch anti-communist, Ubico reacted to several peasant rebellions with incarcerations and massacres.

 By 1930 the UFC had built an operating capital of 215 million U.S. dollars, and had been the largest landowner and employer in Guatemala for several years.
 Ubico granted it a new contract, which was immensely favorable to the company.
-This included 200000 ha of public land, an exemption from all taxes, and a guarantee that no other company would receive any competing contract.
-Ubico requested the UFC to cap the daily salary of its workers at 50 U.S. cents, so that workers in other companies would be less able to demand higher wages.
+This included 200000 ha of public land, an exemption from taxes, and a guarantee that no other company would receive any competing contract.
+Ubico requested the UFC cap the daily salary of its workers at 50 U.S. cents, so that workers in other companies would be less able to demand higher wages.